Physical Pictures for Quasisymmetry in Crystals: Introduction

-In this paper, we identify two distinct physical pictures for quasisymmetries and verify them through first-principles calculations.
+In this paper, we identify two distinct and nonequivalent physical pictures for quasisymmetries and verify them through first-principles calculations.
 In the first picture, the crystal group is augmented by an emergent symmetry arising from significant wavefunction localization on a sublattice.
 It occurs in Sn/SiC \cite{Yaji2019, Tao2023} and TMD monolayers as mirror symmetries, and in wurtzite crystals as spatial inversion.
-Additionally, we argue that the quasi-cubic approximation for wurtzites is a special case of this first picture, where the approximation relies on compatibility relations rather than an emergent symmetry.
-In the second picture, quasisymmetry at generic k-points arises from symmetry selection rules inherited from nearby high-symmetry points.
-It applies to AgLa \cite{PRL2024}, and possibly CoSi \cite{Guo2022, Hu2023Hierarchy} (see final remarks in the conclusions).
+Additionally, we argue that the quasicubic approximation for wurtzites is a special case of this first picture, where the approximation relies on compatibility relations rather than an emergent symmetry.
+The second picture appears in AgLa \cite{PRL2024}.
+There, quasisymmetry at generic k-points arises from symmetry selection rules inherited from nearby high-symmetry points.
 We calculate the band structures and representation matrices for the QS operators, identifying quasi-irreps and quantifying quasisymmetry via a metric $\epsilon$ that measures subspace invariance.
 We focus on spin-orbit coupling (SOC) as the perturbation, though results can be extended to others, such as strain \cite{PRL2024}, electric fields and optical transitions.
-Using Löwdin's perturbation theory \cite{Lwdin1951}, we compare the first and higher-order SOC gaps, verifying the QS suppression of the first order term.
+Using Löwdin's perturbation theory \cite{Lwdin1951}, we compare the first and higher-order SOC gaps, verifying the QS suppression of the first-order term.